CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

       ![Picture 1](../Images/lab08-t1p6.png)

-1. If you encounter an error **All discovered cloud related transactions are more than 90 days**.
-Follow the below subpoints else proceed with the next step.
+1. If you encounter an error, **All discovered cloud-related transactions are more than 90 days**.
+Follow the subpoints below, else proceed with the next step.

     ![Picture 1](../Images/Asc-900-image30.png)